Hüttlingen, Baden-Württemberg

-Hüttlingen is a municipality in the German state of Baden-Württemberg, in Ostalbkreis district.
+Hüttlingen (/de/) is a municipality in the German state of Baden-Württemberg, in Ostalbkreis district.

 Geography

 Location

 Hüttlingen lies on the eastern edge of the Swabian Alb at 400 to 503 meters above sea level at the Kocher river bend, about seven kilometers from the district town of Aalen.

 Neighboring municipalities

 The municipality borders Neuler to the northwest, Rainau to the northeast, Abtsgmünd to the west, and the district town of Aalen to the south.

 Municipal divisions

 The municipality of Hüttlingen includes the village of Hüttlingen, the hamlets of Albanuskling, Mittellengenfeld, Niederalfingen, Oberlengenfeld, Seitsberg, Sulzdorf, the farms of Halmeshof, Lachenschafhaus, Obersiegenbühl, Unterlengenfeld and Untersiegenbühl, and the houses Fuchshäusle, Haldenschafhaus, Straubenmühle and Zanken, as well as the deserted villages of Aushof, Haselhof and Rotschafhaus.

 History

 Antiquity

 The Upper Germanic-Raetian Limes (ORL), a section of the former outer border of the Roman Empire, ran through Hüttlingen's district and made a bend in a field across from the Wasserstall residential area on the Hochfeld path.
 Using geophysical prospecting in 2012, the remains of two Limes towers were located.

 Around 260 AD, the Romans withdrew from the area south of the Limes on the right bank of the Rhine and left bank of the Iller up to Lake Constance, an area Tacitus called the Decumate Lands, so that from then on the entire left bank of the Rhine formed the new border of the Roman Empire.
 The ending "-ingen" in the name Hüttlingen indicates that during the subsequent period, the family of an Alemannic tribal leader named "Hutilo" may have founded the first settlement at the Kocher river bend.